Garry-os/PhotonOS/README.md

 It uses a stripped down version of the GNU-EFI headers.
 The actual build systems aren't from GNU EFI, it is all implemented from scratch using the mingw64 compiler.

 ### Kernel
-The kernel will be starting to develop when the osloader is finished.
+The kernel has started being developed.
+Though it is in its early stage with very little features.

 ## Installing
 For installing instructions, go to `docs/install.md`